HMaker/coral/README.md

 Since the values are immutable we don't have any reference cycles. `coral` uses reference counting as gargabe collection strategy.
 Every function has a local `__gc__` array which collects objects to be released at the function exit.

-Below is function which triggers the boxing of multiple objects.
+Below we have a function which triggers the boxing of multiple objects.
 As said before, strings are always boxed.
 Since the first member of the tuple is "obfuscated" by a condition, that tuple will be also boxed:
 ```
 let foo = fn (n, t) => {
     if (n > 0) {